 Typically, an insurance policy will define indexation as a fixed rate (e.g., 5%) or the CPI inflation rate, whichever is greater.

-With indexing, there’s the possibility your premiums and payout amount could increase in both price and value, either at a fixed rate per year (for example, 5%) or at the rate of inflation.
+When you choose to add indexation as a feature on your life insurance, your premiums and lump sum benefit amount could increase in both price and value, either at a fixed rate per year (e.g. 5%) or at the rate of inflation.
+This gives you the option of increasing your cover amount on an annual basis to combat the effects of inflation.

-For example, if you’re insured for $100,000 and your life insurance policy is indexed at an inflation rate of 4% for the year, your sum insured will increase to $104,000.
+For example, if you’re insured for $100,000 and your life insurance policy is indexed at an inflation rate of 4% for the year, your sum insured will increase to $104,000 the following year.
 If the inflation rate is consistently at 4%, your sum insured will increase by 4% year after year.

-Over the long term, this can make a substantial difference in your payout, albeit while incurring a higher premium.
+Over the long term, this can make a substantial difference in your payout; however, your increased cover amount will typically come with a higher premium.
 The graph below shows an example of what this might look like.

-When comparing life insurance through our free comparison service, you’ll be able to see exclusions and indexation from available policies side-by-side with our easy-to-navigate comparison tool.
+When comparing life insurance through our free comparison service, you’ll be able to see exclusions and indexation from available policies side-by-side.

 It’s one of the easiest ways to review multiple options at once, so you can make an informed choice when you buy.
-You can also review and compare different types of life insurance policies, such as trauma insurance, total and permanent disability insurance and term life insurance.
+You can also review and compare different types of life insurance policies, such as trauma insurance, TPD cover and term life insurance.

-If you see a policy you like, the next step involves speaking with one of our specialists to assist you in making a choice based on your circumstances.
+If you see a policy you like, the next step is to speak with one of our specialists to assist you in making a choice based on your insurance needs.